Cap 3000: Features

 In 2009, approximately 2,400 people worked there.
-After the end of the extension started in 2015, the center has around 4,000 employees, making it one of the largest employers in the department.
+After the end of the extension started in 2015, the center had around 4,000 employees, making it one of the largest employers in the department.

 The Galeries Lafayette have been the anchor tenant of Cap 3000 from the start.
 In 2010, Apple opened its first store in the department in the center, as did Starbucks in 2012.
 In December 2020, the largest pharmacy in Europe at that date opened its doors with a surface area of 3,500 m^{2}, including 2,500 m^{2} of sales area.

 Forty luxury, premium and designer brands (such as Maison Christian Dior, Fauchon, Maison Ladurée, Chocolat Alain Ducasse) are grouped together in the "Corso" wing over 8,000 m^{2} located to the west of the building, on the first level.
 This wing, which offers a view of the sea, is in the shape of curves supposed to recall « the movements and reflections of water ».
 It has a high ceiling, which lets in natural light, its floor is in venetian glass, and it contains decorative elements in Murano glass and brass.